nemogoc/100-days-of-code/r2-log.md

 ### R2D61 - 6/7
 Finished up ES2015 part 2 section and the exercises.
 Lots of super useful stuff here, just have to think of using them (i.e. practice).
 Did Object.assign, Array.from, find/findIndex, includes, isFinite (for NaN checking), isInteger, and generators today.

+### R2D62 - 6/8
+Finished ES2016/2017 section.
+Next is d3.
+Thinking about skipping those sections for the react sections.